 The book follows the well-known Wrox Beginning approach where theory and demos are intermixed with exercises.
 Substantial pieces of theory are followed by an exercise that makes use of the things you learned in the theoretical parts.

 Some of the topics covered in this book include:

 If you want to find out more about the book, click the cover to open the book's page on Amazon.
 You can also find more information about this book (including the downloadable source and the errata section) at the Wrox web site.
-Alternatively, if you want to order the book from a Dutch web site (misschien omdat je zelf uit Nederland komt ;-) ), then check it out at the ComCol web site.
+Take a look at the table of contents or get a sample chapter (PDF) from the Wrox site.